msoulier/pelican_blog/content/pages/resume.rst

 long-time coworker, ported MBG to the Raspberry Pi as an experiment.
 To achieve this, I redesigned the entire management layer to work on this platform, and wrote a new interface using AngularJS, an impressive new single-page application framework from Google that I've come to like.
+Since then we have supported the Raspberry Pi 3, with a new UI in Vue.js, and a management layer in Python and Go (more on that later).

 Work completed in 2013 while maintaining 5 parallel streams, 7.1, 7.2, 8.0, 8.1
 and 9.0.
 Quite challenging for a small development team, but we've found that